LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

 \subsection{The pumping lemma}

 We come now to the statement of our pumping lemma and to the proof of our homotopy theorem. \begin{lemma}[Pumping Lemma] Let $\Gamma$ be a simple arrangement of double pseudolines, and $\gamma \in \Gamma$.
-Assume that there is a vertex of the arrangement $\Gamma$ lying in the \innerside\ of $\gamma$.
-Then there is a triangular two-cell of the arrangement $\Gamma$ contained in the \innerside\ of $\gamma$ with a side supported by~$\gamma$. \end{lemma} \begin{proof}
+Assume that there is a vertex of the arrangement $\Gamma$ lying in the crosscap side of $\gamma$.
+Then there is a triangular two-cell of the arrangement $\Gamma$ contained in the crosscap side of $\gamma$ with a side supported by~$\gamma$. \end{lemma} \begin{proof} Let ${\cal P}$ be the underlying cross surface of $\Gamma$ and let $\Map{p}{\lift{{\cal P}}}{{\cal P}}$ be a $2$-sheeted unbranched covering of ${\cal P}.$ For example the two relations

+define a $2$-sheeted unbranched covering of the cross surface defined by the relation~$\alpha\alpha =1$; cf.~\cite{m-bcat-91,j-cts-79}.
+The two lifts under $p$ of a curve $\tau$ of $\Gamma$ are denoted $\tau_+$ and~$\tau_-$, and the set of lifts of the curves of $\Gamma$ is denoted $\lift{\Gamma}$.
+Fig.~\ref{TwoCoveringXX}a shows a subarrangement of two double pseudolines and Fig.~\ref{TwoCoveringXX}b shows its $2$-sheeted unbranched covering.